MicrosoftDocs/azure-docs/articles/active-directory/active-directory-aadconnectsync-understanding-declarative-provisioning-expressions.md

 For more details, see [Welcome to the Visual Basic for Applications language reference for Office 2013](https://msdn.microsoft.com/library/gg264383.aspx).

 The attributes are strongly typed.
 A function only accepts attributes of the correct type.
-It is also case sensitive.
+It is also case-sensitive.
 Both function names and attribute names must have proper casing or an error is thrown.

 ## Language definitions and Identifiers

-- Functions have a name followed by arguments in brackets: FunctionName(argument 1,argument N).
+- Functions have a name followed by arguments in brackets: FunctionName(argument 1, argument N).
 - Attributes are identified by square brackets: [attributeName]
 - Parameters are identified by percent signs: %ParameterName%
 - String constants are surrounded by quotes: For example, "Contoso" (Note: must use straight quotes "" and not smart quotes “”)